TerryS94/dll-toolkit/README.md

-**This dll-toolkit is still ___very WIP___ but mostly working :)**

-This started out initially as a private project for convenience on future dll tools because it's annoying setting up some of the boiler plate before being able to get to the fun stuff, so recently I decided that it's finally time to solve that problem for myself and maybe even for others too :)
+Setting up boilerplate on every new project gets old fast, so this toolkit exists to let you skip it and work directly with the game’s own renderer from the start.

 ## What You Need First
-This framework does not create its own backend instances.
-It expects you to know basic reverse engineering so you can provide one of the following runtime pointers for the target game:
+This dll toolkit does not create its own backend instances.
+Instead, it expects you to provide one of the following runtime pointers for your target game:
-- DirectX 9: the game’s IDirect3DDevice9*.
+- DirectX 9: the game’s ```IDirect3DDevice9*```.
 Everything else is derived from that device.
-- DirectX10/11: the game’s IDXGISwapChain*.
+- DirectX10/11: the game’s ```IDXGISwapChain*```.
 Everything else is derived from that swapchain.
-- OpenGL2/3: the GLSL version string (e.g. #version 330 core) that ImGui needs at init.
+- OpenGL2/3: the GLSL version string (e.g. ```"#version 330 core"```) that ImGui needs at init.

-Once you provide one of these pointers, the framework attaches to the game’s real renderer instead of creating a dummy device.
+This lets the toolkit run on the game’s real renderer rather than a local dummy, so visuals, device state, and input match the game exactly.
+This may sound overkill if you only plan to make the simplest overlay, but if you know basic reverse engineering, providing the required field is usually quick.

 ## Project Setup
 - Add the **DirectX9** folder into your dll project.
 (DX9 isn't officially supported on Windows so that's why we need it)